Leverage your legal decisions with our self-publishing solution for your website or intranet

 A secure research space for internal users

 Decisia features a secure space providing intranet users and subscribers with privileged access to restricted databases and documents.
-User rights are managed through the web-based administration interface.
+User groups can be setup, allowing for granular access control of documents.
+User rights and groups are managed through the web-based administration interface.

 Powerful DMS capabilities